tsterbak/promptmage/examples/docker/README.md

 ## Prerequisites

 - Install docker
-- Add .env file with the api keys you need
+- Add .env file with the api keys you need.
+You can use the .env.example file as a template.

 ## Usage